 Discovering a child's authentic preferences is key to motivation.
 Children are biologically wired to learn and like a plant, in the right environment we believe all children will thrive and go on to lead a fulfilling and meaningful life.
 Where children struggle, particularly perhaps the more vulnerable high functioning ASD, and those averse to the dynamics of school environment in school, we can explore an alternative environment and alternative strategies to help them 'own' their learning.
 To know ones-self and to develop independent learning strategies must by definition be the most appropriate education.
 We see the curriculum as an empty box into which we help the student build the content.
 The specific context of what we offer is in creative subjects but not limited to these.
 Our goal is for each child to feel empowered to explore their own education plan using methods that they have selected and will continue to develop for themselves throughout life.
 Again, this may and is most likely to include aspects of formal teaching and learning.
 We provide various awards and purposeful projects; activities and processes to explore and also freedom to 'graze.
-Learners often have multiple projects on the go at any one time.
-We provide formal cooking/catering training, music lessons, creative art projects and a rigourous design technology opportunities.

 Democratic Learning Community values